How To Disable FaceTime On iPhone, iPad & Mac (2023 Guide)

 - Scroll down until you see “FaceTime” and tap it.

-- On the next screen at the very top, you’ll see a “FaceTime” label with a toggle switch.
+- On the next screen, you’ll see a “FaceTime” label with a toggle switch.
 This switch is probably green, meaning FaceTime is ON.
 To disable FaceTime, toggle the with to white (OFF).

 And that’s it.
 Now FaceTime will be disabled on your iPhone or iPad.
 Do note that you do need to do this for every iOS device you own that you want to disable FaceTime on.